 Mrs. Pardiggle is the wife of O. A. Pardiggle, the philanthropic neighbour of John Jarndyce.
 She is mother to five sons: Egbert, Oswald, Francis, Felix, and Alfred, and even forces her children to give their money to her charities.

-Harold Skimpole is a friend of John Jarndyce who lives of the means of others.
+Harold Skimpole is a friend of John Jarndyce who lives by the means of others.

 - Click here to see our collection of quotations related to the character of Harold Skimpole.